Do Go On - 396 - Rosemary Brown: A Musical Seance

 I don't know.

-Native to the Mediterranean region, I've been naturalised throughout much of Europe and
+Native to the Mediterranean region, I've been naturalized throughout much of Europe

 Basil.